-To this stitch is a mixture of FPDC, SC and picot stitches.
+To this stitch is a mixture of FPtr2tog (front post triple crochet 2 together), SC and picot stitches.
 I made a baby blanket size so that will be the exact pattern I will share today.
 However, you can refer to the handmade blanket chart below to create whatever sized blanket you would like to make.

-I highly recommend watching the video (once it’s up) to understand exactly how the diamond cables are made.
+I highly recommend watching the video to understand exactly how the diamond cables are made.
 Unless you learn more easily through reading, you’re going to get extremely confused!